 RESOURCE CONSUMPTION MANAGEMENT

-Okèanos expects the highest standards of ethical conduct in all of our endeavors.
-Partner shall always be ethical in every aspect of its business, including relationships, practices, sourcing, and operations.
+Okeanos expects the highest standards of ethical conduct in all of its endeavors.
+Okeanos and its Partners shall always be ethical in every aspect of their business, including relationships, practices, sourcing, and operations.

 RESPONSIBLE SOURCING OF MATERIALS

-Partners shall exercise due diligence on relevant materials in their supply chains.
-Partners shall develop particular due diligence policies and management systems in order to identify applicable risks and take appropriate steps to mitigate them.
+Okeanos and its Partners shall exercise due diligence on relevant materials in their supply chains.
 Due diligence shall be conducted to the material processing level in order to determine whether relevant materials originate from regions with high risks, which include areas associated with conflict, worst forms of child labor, forced labor and human trafficking, gross human rights violations such as widespread sexual violence, or other reasonably objective high risk activities, including severe health and safety risks and negative environmental impacts.

-Partner shall not engage in corruption, extortion, embezzlement, or bribery to obtain an unfair or improper advantage.
-Partner shall abide by all applicable anti-corruption laws and regulations of the countries in which it operates, including the Foreign Corrupt Practices Act (FCPA) and applicable international anti-corruption conventions.
+Okeanos and its Partners shall not engage in corruption, extortion, embezzlement, or bribery to obtain an unfair or improper advantage, and shall abide by all applicable anti-corruption laws and regulations of the countries in which they operate, including the Foreign Corrupt Practices Act (FCPA), the U.K. Bribery Act, and applicable international anti-corruption conventions.

 DISCLOSURE OF INFORMATION

-Partner shall accurately record information regarding its business activities, labor, health and safety, and environmental practices and shall disclose such information, without falsification or misrepresentation, to all appropriate parties and as required by law.
+Okeanos and its Partners shall accurately record information regarding their business activities, labor, health and safety, and environmental practices and shall disclose such information, without falsification or misrepresentation, to all appropriate parties and as required by law.

 PROTECTION OF INTELLECTUAL PROPERTY

-Partner shall respect intellectual property rights and safeguard customer information.
-Partner shall manage technology and know-how in a manner that protects intellectual property rights.
+Okeanos and its Partners shall respect intellectual property rights and safeguard customer information, and shall manage technology and know-how in a manner that protects intellectual property rights.

 WHISTLEBLOWER PROTECTION AND ANONYMOUS COMPLAINTS

-Partner shall provide an anonymous complaint mechanism for managers and workers to report workplace grievances.
-Partner shall protect whistleblower confidentiality and prohibit retaliation.
+Okeanos and its Partners shall provide an anonymous complaint mechanism for managers and workers to report workplace grievances.
+Okeanos and its Partners shall protect whistleblower confidentiality and prohibit retaliation.

-Partner is encouraged to help foster social and economic development and contribute to the sustainability of the communities in which it operates.
+Partners are encouraged to help foster social and economic development and contribute to the sustainability of the communities in which they operate.

-To the extent that Partner transports goods for Okèanos into the United States, Partner shall comply with the C-TPAT (Customs-Trade Partnership Against Terrorism) security procedures on the U.S. Customs website at www.cbp.gov (or other website established for such purpose by the U.S. government).
+To the extent that Partners transports goods for Okeanos into the United States, Partners shall comply with the C-TPAT (Customs-Trade Partnership Against Terrorism) security procedures on the U.S. Customs website at www.cbp.gov (or other website established for such purpose by the U.S. government).

 Okeanos Board of Managers